strimzi/strimzi-kafka-operator/development-docs/DEV_GUIDE.md

 - [`mvn`](https://maven.apache.org/index.html) (version 3.5 and above) - Maven CLI
 - [`helm`](https://helm.sh/) - Helm Package Management System for Kubernetes
     - Both Helm 2 and Helm 3 are supported.
 In order to use either two, you need to download both versions.
 A convenient way to do so is to download the [get_helm.sh](https://helm.sh/docs/intro/install/#from-script) script and specify the version you want to download either for Helm 2 or Helm 3.
-    - After you download one binary, you can , for convenience, rename it to `helm2` and `helm3` accordingly.
+    - After you download one binary, you can, for convenience, rename it to `helm2` and `helm3` accordingly.
     - Note that if you are using the Helm version 2 charts, after installing the Helm CLI, ensure you run `helm2 init` to configure to your cluster.
 - [`asciidoctor`](https://asciidoctor.org/) - Documentation generation.
     - Use `gem` to install latest version for your platform.